 General Description of the Project

-Description: A planned 288 MW (ISO) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Corbett Plant”).
+Description: A planned 380 MW natural gas fired, simple cycle power generation facility using up to 8 GE LM6000 turbines (“The Corbett Plant”).

-Location: The Corbett site is located less than one mile north of US Highway 98 and 12 miles west of US Highway 91.
+Location: The Corbett Plant site is located less than one mile north of US Highway 98 and 12 miles west of US Highway 91.

-NERC Region: Southeast Power Pool
+NERC Region: FRCC

-Interconnecting Utility: Florida Power and Light
+Interconnecting Utility: Florida Power and Light (“FPL”)

-Zoning: The Corbett site is zoned “Industrial”; such classification accomodates power generation projects.
+Zoning: The Corbett Plant site is zoned “Agricultural”.
+Thus re-zoning will be required and permits will need to be obtained from the county in order to build the project.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility and the process is expected to be complete no later than December 31, 2000.

-Air Permit: The Corbett site is located in an attainment area for air permitting purposes, and a non-P.S.D. permit is being drafted for six GE LM6000 turbines.
-The application will be submitted by the end of June 2000 and approval is expected by October 2000.
+Air Permit: The Corbett Plant site is located in an attainment area for air permitting purposes and a non-PSD permit is being drafted for eight GE LM6000 turbines.
+The application will be submitted in July 2000 and approval is expected by October 2000.

-Transmission: The Corbett site will be interconnected into a 230 kv line less than 1,000 feet from the site which is connected to the Corbett substation.
-A feasibility study request was executed with FP&L in June 2000.
-It is expected that it will take 330 days to receive the results of the study from FP&L.
+Interconnection: The Corbett Plant will be interconnected into FPL’s Corbett substation adjacent to the site.
+A feasibility study request was executed with FPL on June 9, 2000 for 8 GE LM6000 turbines with a capacity of up to 399 MW at this location.

-Fuel: The Corbett site will be fueled by natural gas.
-It is proposed that the facility will be interconnected into a NUI pipeline that is scheduled to be completed by June 2001.
+Fuel: The Corbett Plant will be configured for both natural gas and fuel oil.
+It is proposed that the facility will be interconnected into a NUI pipeline that is scheduled to be completed in late 2001.
 The pipeline, when completed, will lie within 1/2 mile from the site.
-Alternatively, there is an FGT pipeline within 12 miles of the site.
-The assessment of the costs to build out the pipeline lateral to the Corbett facility has not yet commenced.
 It is expected that gas compression will be required at the site and a study of these requirements is under way.

-Targeted Commercial Ops: As early as June 1, 2001.
+Targeted Commercial

+Operations: As early as Summer 2001 depending on completion of the NUI gas pipeline.

+Estimated Operating

-Estimated Ops Hours: The Corbett site will be permitted for approximately 1,200-1,400 hours of annual operation at full load.
+Hours: The Corbett Plant will be permitted for approximately 1,200 hours of operation at full load assuming 8 GE LM6000’s are installed.

-Expansion Potential: The plant has been designed to facilitate a future plant expansion or conversion to combined cycle.
+Expansion Potential: The Corbett Plant has been designed, and the interconnect request to Florida Power and Light has been made, to facilitate a future plant expansion or conversion to combined cycle.

-Water Supply: To be determined.
+Water Supply: Both groundwater and municipal water supply alternatives are currently being evaluated.

-Environmental: Phase 1 environmental study has been completed.
+Environmental: A Phase 1 environmental study is in process.